 Cannabidiol, otherwise known as CBD, is a naturally occurring compound in the cannabis plant.
 Although many components of cannabis have been found to be medicinally useful, CBD is particularly known for its medical uses.
 CBD has been found to have a positive effect on those suffering from a wide variety of afflictions, ranging from epilepsy to anxiety to arthritis.
 Many users have found CBD to be the most helpful solution to the problems they deal with on a day to day basis.

-One of the aspects of CBD that makes it such a valuable compound and so useful medically is that it lacks the psychoactive effects caused by some other compounds in the cannabis plant—most notably, THC.
+One of the aspects of CBD that makes it such a valuable compound and so useful medically is that it lacks the intoxicating effects caused by some other compounds in the cannabis plant—most notably, THC.
 Put more plainly, if you want to experience the health benefits cannabis has to offer, but you don’t want to get high, CBD is a good choice for you.
-That means that CBD is also a viable option for users we would never consider giving a psychoactive drug to, such as pets and children.
+That means that CBD is also a viable option for users we would never consider giving an intoxicating drug to, such as pets and children.

 However, because the oversight on CBD products is still so minimal, it’s important for users to actively educate themselves about the compound and ensure that the product they are buying and using has been tested and approved.
 Here’s what you need to know about that process.